howard8888/workspace/README.md

 Q: How do we avoid id collisions after load?
 A: from_dict() advances the internal bNN counter.

 Q: Missing --load file?
-A: Continue fresh; file created on first autosave.
+A: Continue fresh, file created on first autosave.
 Q: Why atomic replace on save?
 A: Prevents partial/corrupt snapshots.

 ---